Nando’s customers now restricted to just one Coca-Cola under new government rules

 To help define what food and drink are classified as unhealthy, the government has developed a system.
 Fizzy drinks that contain sugar, such as full-fat cola, and food that is high in fat or sugar, such as crisps, chocolate, ice creams, cakes, fish fingers and even some pizzas, all fall under the ban.

 Type 2 diabetes, heart disease and some types of cancer are all risks associated with obesity.
-It is estimated that obesity costs the NHS more than £11 billion every year.
+It is estimated that obesity costs the NHS more than £11bn each year.

 But the government said it estimates the ad ban will prevent around 20,000 cases of childhood obesity.